 If you would like a job that pays you to help slow down the Climate Change Monsters that are killing our biosphere, then a Sustainability Coach + Manager could be the job for you.

 Here's one way to get this job.
 Go into any business, ask for the manager and then offer to help them take specific environmental actions that will save our biosphere.
 Show the manager your Sustainability Checklist of things you would like to help them do.
-Mention that you will use social media and the press to get the news out about the eco actions the business is taking.
+Mention that you will use social media, website updates and the press to get the news out about the eco actions the business is taking.

 Tell the managers you can be a contract worker so the business does not have to hire you as an employee.
 If you don't have any experience yet, price your sustainability services low enough at first so you can be doing your own on-the-job-training.